Big Set for Life Changes Now In Effect

 - Better odds of winning

-The changes will take effect from draw number 1691 on Monday 23 March, subject to regulatory approval.
-It will be the first major update to Set for Life since the game was launched in August 2015.
+The changes took effect from draw number 1691 on Monday 23 March.
+It is the first major update to Set for Life since the game was launched in August 2015.

-To play Set for Life currently, you have to select eight numbers from 1 to 37.
-Under the proposed changes, you will be required to choose seven numbers from 1 to 44.
-Two supplementary balls will continue to be drawn after the main numbers.
+To play Set for Life previously, you had to select eight numbers from 1 to 37.
+Under the new rules, you are required to choose seven numbers from 1 to 44.
+Two supplementary balls are still drawn after the main numbers.

 Matt Hart, spokesperson for lottery operator The Lott, said: “By tweaking the game matrix, the chances of winning any prize has increased from 1-in-59 to 1-in-50, while the chances of winning division one has also improved.”

-With better odds of winning, both overall and Division 1, there are set to be more winners in every draw than is currently the case.
-The new odds of winning the jackpot will be 1 in 38,320,568, rather than 1 in 38,608,020.
+With better odds of winning, both overall and Division 1, there are set to be more winners in every draw than was previously the case.
+The new odds of winning the jackpot are 1 in 38,320,568, rather than 1 in 38,608,020.

 Division 2 Annuity Prize